loicknuchel/movie-recommender/README.md

+#### WORK IN PROGRESS

 # Movie recommender

-This is a play 2 application to show how to easily implement recommender algorithms.
+This is a movie recommender application based on Scala Play 2 used to show how to implement really simple recommenders.

+All recommender code is written in Java in package `recommender`.
+Play with this code a see the impact on the recommended movies (for your profile).